HomeSpan/HomeSpan/docs/Reference.md

   * returns *true* if a HomeKit Controller has requested an update to the value of the Characteristic, otherwise *false*.
 The requested value itself can retrieved with `getNewVal<>()`

 * `void setVal(value)`
-  * sets the value of the Characteristic to *value*, and notifies all HomeKit Controllers of the change.
-Works with any integer, boolean, or floating-based numerical *value*, though HomeSpan will convert *value* into the appropriate type for each Characteristic (e.g. value=5.5 is converted to 5 if used with an integer-based Characteristic)
+  * sets the value of the Characteristic to *value*, and notifies all HomeKit Controllers of the change
+  * works with any integer, boolean, or floating-based numerical *value*, though HomeSpan will convert *value* into the appropriate type for each Characteristic (e.g. calling `setValue(5.5)` on an integer-based Characteristic results in *value*=5)
-  * throws a runtime warning if *value* is outside of the min/max range for the Characteristic, where min/max is either the HAP default, or any new values set via a prior call to `setRange()`
+  * throws a runtime warning if *value* is outside of the min/max range for the Characteristic, where min/max is either the HAP default, or any new min/max range set via a prior call to `setRange()`
-  * accepts any *value* within the allowed min/max range regardless of the setting of step size.
-Step size is only used by the Home App to limit the increments of adjustment for sliders, and will use a rounded version of *value* for display purposes of the slider while retaining the actual numerical value internally
+  * *value* is **not** restricted to being an increment of the step size; for example it is perfectly valid to call `setVal(43.5)` after calling `setRange(0,100,5)` on a floating-based Characteristic even though 43.5 does does not align with the step size specified.
+The Home App will properly retain the value as 43.5, though it will round to the nearest step size increment (in this case 45) when used in a slider graphic (such as setting the temperature of a thermostat)

 * `int timeVal()`
   * returns time elapsed (in millis) since value of the Characteristic was last updated (whether by `setVal()` or as the result of a successful update request from a HomeKit Controller)

 * `SpanCharacteristic *setRange(min, max, step)`
-  * overrides the default HAP range for a Characteristic with the *min*, *max*, and *step* values specified
+  * overrides the default HAP range for a Characteristic with the *min*, *max*, and *step* parameters specified
-  * only applicable for Characteristics that support value ranges, else error is thrown
-  * can only set set once per Characteristic.
-Calling setRange twice for the same Characteristic throws an error
+  * *step* is optional; if unspecified (or set to a non-positive number), the default HAP step size remains unchanged
-  * works with any integer or floating-based parameters, though HomeSpan will recast the values into the appropriate format for the Characteristic, which means if you specify *step*=0.5 for a UINT8 Characteristic, *step* will be truncated to zero
+  * works with any integer or floating-based parameters, though HomeSpan will recast the parameters into the appropriate type for each Characteristic (e.g. calling `setRange(50.5,70.3,0.5)` on an integer-based Characteristic results in *min*=50, *max*=70, and *step*=0)
-  * *step* is an optional parameter.
-If unspecified, or set to zero or a negative number, the default HAP step size remains unchanged
+  * an error is thrown if:
+    * called on a Characteristic that does not suport range changes, or
+    * called more than once on the same Characteristic
-  * Returns a pointer to the Characteristic itself so that the method can be chained during instantiation
+  * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
   * example: `(new Characteristic::Brightness(50))->setRange(10,100,5);`

 ## *SpanButton(int pin, uint16_t longTime, uint16_t singleTime, uint16_t doubleTime)*